myrataltyyev/Quiz-android-app/README.md

 # Quiz-android-app
 Android mobile application intended for usage of professors and students.
+Implemented during internship in IT Center of International Oil and Gas University

 ## Software used
 * Android Studio